 Incomplete “I” Grade

 An Incomplete is given only when a student has been in attendance for at least three-fourths of the semester but has been prevented by circumstances beyond his/her control from completing all of the requirements of the course.
 A student must provide adequate evidence to the instructor as to the reason why he/she was unable to complete the requirements for the course.
-If a grade of “I” Incomplete has been given, the instructor shall advise the Office of Admissions and Records in writing what the student must do to remove the deficiency.
+If a grade of “I” Incomplete has been given, the instructor shall advise the Registrar's Office in writing what the student must do to remove the deficiency.

 An Incomplete must be made up within one calendar year.
 An “I” grade is not included in the computation of the GPA.
 An “I” grade not made up in the prescribed length of time automatically becomes an “F” grade.
 Once the “I” grade has been converted to an “F” grade, the course must be repeated in order for the grade to be changed.